• Free shipping on all orders

 African Dwarf Frog Diet

 African dwarf frogs are both hunters and scavengers.
-They will hunt for insects, grubs, worms, and miniature fish, but they’ll also scavenge food off dead animals that are small, plus they eat other things too.
+They will hunt for insects, grubs, worms, and miniature fish, but they’ll also scavenge food off small dead animals, plus they eat other things too.

 But remember, African dwarf frogs are very small, so when it comes to live foods, size does matter.